msoeken/reversible-sota/README.md

 **References:**
 * [A. De Vos and Y. Van Rentergem: Young subgroups for reversible computers, in: *Adv. in Math. of Comm.* **2**, 2008, 183-200.](http://dx.doi.org/10.3934/amc.2008.2.183)

+  This paper introduced the theoretical background for decomposition-based synthesis and proved the main decomposition rule explained above.
+The proofs involve Young subgroups, however, the synthesis algorithm derived from it, is quite straightforward.
+It computes new truth tables for each single-target gate in the circuit in a way that the propery of the decomposition is uphold.

 * [M. Soeken, L. Tague, G.W.
 Dueck, and R. Drechsler: Ancilla-free synthesis of large reversible functions using binary decision diagrams, in: *J. Symb.
 Comput.* **73**, 2016, 1-26.](http://dx.doi.org/10.1016/j.jsc.2015.03.002)

+  This paper proposes a symbolic variant of the truth table based variant introduced by De Vos and Van Rentergem.
+It works on the binary decision diagram representation of the reversible function.
+The paper also introduces how simple algebraric operations can be performed on the BDD representation of reversible functions, e.g., gate composition or reversibility checking.

 #### Metaheuristic synthesis
 Synthesis in these category synthesize a circuit based on a metaheuristic such as genetic algorithms, genetic programming, ant colony optimization, or particle swarm optimization.